verriterri/contentlify/ContentMaxer-Cursor-Build-Plan.md

   category: string
   context: string
   confidence: number
+  relevance: number // How relevant to article topic estimatedValue?: number // Estimated item price in USD (for sorting)
   isAlreadyLinked: boolean
+  linkedUrl?: string // If linked, the external URL linkAnchorText?: string // The text that's linked
   affiliatePrograms: Array<{
     name: string
     url: string
     commission: string
     isPrimary: boolean
+    note?: string
   }>
 }[]

+Filtering and Sorting:
+- Products matching user's own domain (root URL) are filtered out
+- Products with relevance < 0.5 are filtered out
+- Internal links (same domain) don't count as "already linked"
+- Only external links to other websites count as affiliate opportunities
+- **Results sorted by estimated value (descending), then by confidence/relevance**
+- High-value items appear first, making it easy to prioritize worthwhile affiliate links

 For products not in curated list, return:
 {